 Every good Zap deserves a few good test runs...and Zapier makes it incredibly easy to see exactly what's happening with your Zaps via their Zap history.

-So let's submit a few enquiries, one for Arizona and one with Hawaii to trigger our safety path.
+So let's submit a few inquiries, one for Arizona and one with Hawaii to trigger our safety path.

 It worked!
 And I can even dive into the details by clicking on that Zap run to see exactly how it flowed at each step and to see which path ran.